-Iona College is committed to using its best efforts to provide faculty, administrators, staff and students with an environment that is as safe and as free from threats, intimidation and violence as possible.
+Iona University is committed to using its best efforts to provide faculty, administrators, staff and students with an environment that is as safe and as free from threats, intimidation and violence as possible.
 At times threats to the safety and security of the campus environment may come from outside sources, such as acts of terrorism or from individuals who are not members of our community, but who nevertheless come to our campus with the intention of doing harm.
 Most often, however, concerns about safety involve members of our own community, who may pose a danger to themselves or to other individuals, or who may otherwise be exhibiting signs of distress.

 As a student, faculty member, administrator or staff member you may be unsure about what to do and whom to contact, when, and if, you do encounter a member of our community who is exhibiting signs of distress.
 Here we provide information about how to proceed when you are concerned about a community member.

 - Making direct threats of violence to others;

 - Making direct threats of harm to self;

 - Exhibiting behavior that disrupts or impedes the conduct of usual and customary classroom and/or co-curricular activities;

 - Behavior that makes others feel threatened or unsafe, such as stalking or making threatening or belligerent comments;

 - Expressions of intent to harm self or others in e-mails, text messages, away messages, assignments, or in other writings;

 - Preoccupation with death, violence, and/or having access to firearms;